-It’s likely there are certain subjects your industry hasn’t properly addressed, or there are specific questions that continue to pop up.
+It’s likely there are specific subjects your industry hasn’t adequately addressed, or there are particular questions that continue to pop up.
 The answers to these, along with the solutions to them, make for excellent content ideas.

 Take a few minutes to browse through your inbox and look for a pattern.
 Make a list of replies and comments that your customers share over the next few weeks.
 It will only take a short time to gather up enough “content fodder” for you to have a host of content to write about.

-Have you ever been reading through Facebook and noticed the same article popping up in your feed?
-This is because the content is being shared over and over again until it’s become viral.
-You can take a cue from websites like Buzzfeed, Medium, Thought Catalog or UpWorthy.
+Have you ever been reading through Facebook and noticed the same article popping up in your feed?; this is because the content is being shared over and over again until it’s viral.
+You can take a cue from websites like the following:

-These websites cover a variety of topics — many of which are related to entertainment — but the point is that they focus on subjects that are making waves in the industry, and provide their own commentary.
-They’re also not afraid to tackle touchy subjects, or ones that really hit home with a lot of readers.
+These websites cover a variety of topics — many of which are related to entertainment — bu,t the point is that they focus on subjects that are making waves in the industry, and provide their commentary.
+They’re also not afraid to tackle touchy subjects or ones that hit home with a lot of readers.

 This isn’t to say you only want to write about topics that could cause some controversy, but you can take a cue from their articles to find new ideas.
 Additionally, viewing how they structure headlines can help you create more click-worthy titles.

 There is no shortage of threads on Reddit.
-In fact, there’s so much content on there now they even have sub-Reddits for various topics and conversations.
+In fact, there’s so much content that there are sub-Reddits for most topics and conversations.

 Browse through their “hot” or “new” tabs to see what people are buzzing about.
 You’re sure to find a massive source of fresh ideas for new content, many of which can stem from questions other Reddit users ask.

-One thing I’ve noticed is that while Reddit users are generally very smart, they don’t always have the most correct answers for other user questions.
+One thing I’ve noticed is that, while Reddit users are quite intelligent, they don’t always have the correct answers to other user questions.
 You can address this “common misconception” issue within your next blog post, and help clear up any confusion that might be something your industry doesn’t fully understand either.